โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Marana Regional Airport (AVW), also known by its FAA identifier AVQ, is a public-use aviation facility serving Pima County and the town of Marana in southern Arizona.
 Located approximately 15 miles northwest of Tucson, the airport serves as a critical reliever for Tucson International Airport, primarily supporting corporate travel, general aviation, and specialized flight testing.
-The facility features a modern, single-story terminal building that provides a professional and organized base for both local and transient pilots navigating the Sonoran Desert airspace.
+This 630-acre airport sits at 2,031 feet above sea level and operates with a modern, single-story terminal building, owned by the town of Marana since 1999, providing a professional and organized base for both local and transient pilots navigating the Sonoran Desert airspace.
 Inside the terminal building, visitors can access a range of amenities designed for convenience and comfort.
 One of the standout features is the Skyrider Cafe, a full-service restaurant that is popular with both the aviation community and local residents for its runway views and traditional American fare.
 The facility houses a comfortable passenger lobby, administrative offices, and high-speed Wi-Fi access throughout.
 The airport is served by several on-site businesses that provide comprehensive services including aircraft maintenance, flight training, and specialized avionics support.
 Infrastructure at the airfield is robust, featuring two primary asphalt runways, with the main runway (12/30) measuring 6,901 feet in length, making it suitable for a wide range of corporate jets and heavy turboprops.
 While the airport does not have a permanent commercial control tower, it is well-maintained and equipped with modern automated weather observation systems (AWOS).
 Its strategic location near the I-10 corridor provides exceptionally quick access to the Marana industrial parks and the nearby Pinal Airpark, significantly reducing travel time for business travelers compared to the more congested hubs closer to Tucson.

 ๐Ÿ”„ Connection Tips